drhsqlite/fossil-mirror/www/containers.md

       FROM busybox AS run

-Rebuild, redeploy, and your Fossil container will have a [BusyBox]-based shell environment that you can get into via:
+Rebuild and redeploy to give your Fossil container a [BusyBox]-based shell environment that you can get into via:

       $ docker exec -it -u fossil $(make container-version) sh